JenswBE/scripts/README.md

-# scripts
+# Scripts
-Some usefull bash scripts
+Some usefull Bash and Powershell scripts

 ## Bash